Opentrons/opentrons/api/docs/updating_firmware.md

 ![Select Config File](img/Update-Firmware/firmware_files.png)

-Open the Smoothie's storage device to see it's `FIRMWARE.CUR` and `config` files.
+Open the microSD card drive on your computer to see it's `FIRMWARE.CUR` and `config` files.
 There might be other files there, but the two you need to worry about are `FIRMWARE.CUR` and `config`, because these are what we will be replacing.

 ##Step 3
 ###Select Your Opentrons Model Config